Reading Time: 23 minutes

 We also have to acknowledge that Brazilian Jiu Jitsu may be effective for two opponents of a similar size, weight and strength.
 The truth is that most of these techniques, holds and locks won’t be as effective on an attacker that is significantly bigger or stronger than you.
 He’ll simply be able to overpower his way out of a lot of holds and locks.

-At the end of the day, Boxing is a sport, not a self defense class.
+Boxing classes have been traditionally taught more as a sport than a self defense class.
 However, Boxing’s techniques and training can certainly teach you to fight off an attacker and defend yourself in a real life situation.

-Boxing is a widely popularized sport that draws international attention due to famous boxers such as Muhammed Ali, Mike Tyson, Manny Pacquiao, and Flloyd Mayweather, just to name a few famous boxers.
+Boxing is widely popularized with international attention due to famous boxers such as Muhammed Ali, Mike Tyson, Manny Pacquiao, and Floyd Mayweather, just to name a few famous boxers.
 Due to its notoriety and pedigree, many people will look at boxing to improve their self defense skills.

 Boxing is a striking combat sport that focuses only on punching using a basic arsenal of the jab, cross, hook, and uppercut.
 Besides punching, the combat sport trains fighters in stances, footwork, conditioning, timing, and defensive maneuvers.